 Early in my animation studies I encountered Norman McLaren's well know comment: 'What happens between each frame is much more important than what exists on each frame.'
 I read this phrase as referring to the viewer's experience of making meaning during the between frame moments as a sequence of slightly different images rush by.
-(Recently I spoke with Don McWilliams, an NFB filmmaker who was a friend of Norman McLaren's, and he explained that McLaren was actually referring to the time the animator takes to think about their next frame before setting it up and shooting it.
+Recently I spoke with Don McWilliams, an NFB filmmaker who was a friend of Norman McLaren's, and he explained that McLaren was actually referring to the time the animator takes to think about their next frame before setting it up and shooting it.
 William Kentridge writes about finishing a drawing and then having time to think about the next frame as he stepped back across the room to the camera to record the frame to film.

 In his article 'Animation: Prozac or Kyosaku' the artist Jean Detheux cites the case for ambiguity and doubt in visual imagery.
 He believes that an image without ambiguity doesn't invite the viewer to bring their imagination and interpretation to bear on it.
 To Detheux the result is visual boredom.
 I believe he means that animated motion, rendered in a simplistic way, draws us away from “fresh seeing” (I first encountered this term in Emily Carr's book 'Fresh Seeing' published in 1972).